 Presidential alerts will only be sent out if there is a national emergency that is not extreme weather or Amber Alerts.

-You can't opt out of the WEA test.
+People could not opt out of the WEA test.